GoogleChromeLabs/carlo/README.md

 One can use the [pkg](https://github.com/zeit/pkg) project to package their Node app as a Desktop app.
 Carlo does not provide the branding configurability such as application icon or customizable menus, it focuses on the productivity and Web/Node interoperability instead.
 Check out the [systeminfo](https://github.com/GoogleChromeLabs/carlo/tree/master/examples/systeminfo) example and call `pkg package.json` in it to see how it works.

+#### Q: What happens if the user does not have Chrome installed?

+Carlo prints error message when it can't locate Chrome.

 <!-- [END faq] -->